Hospital continuous potassium monitoring

 Triplicate agreementK1/K2/K3 agree within the preset mV/K+ window while the blank channel stays quiet.Confidence score and majority-vote QC

-Reference stabilityDual-reference delta stays inside drift limits across the run window and during calibration checks.Longer duration runs and calibration aging
+Reference stabilityDual-reference delta stays inside drift limits and no upward K+ creep appears from bridge-electrolyte contamination.Longer duration runs and calibration aging

 Flow artifact rejectionBubble, stale-flow, and pressure anomalies suppress output instead of creating false potassium movement.Enclosed reader and valve automation work

-Dialysate matrixPerformance holds in CRRT/dialysate-like sodium, bicarbonate, temperature, and flow conditions.Artificial plasma and drawn-line blood micro-sample planning
+Dialysate matrixPerformance holds with matrix-matched calibration in CRRT/dialysate-like sodium, bicarbonate, calcium, magnesium, urea, temperature, and flow conditions.Artificial plasma and drawn-line blood micro-sample planning

 Expected data